MoritzLoewenstein/ChatTriggers/README.md

 ### chat_triggers.cfg

 - If you leave the example in, `example` in Chat triggers the sourcemod admin command
-- Just put you new trigger in quotes on the left side, and the command you want to trigger in quotes on the right side, but dont write sm_admin to trigger the admin command, just admin like in the example is enough.
+- Just put your new trigger in quotes on the left side, and the command you want to trigger in quotes on the right side, but dont write sm_admin to trigger the admin command, just admin like in the example is enough.